-One of the differences between government and other sectors of society is a preoccupation with obligation.
+One of the differences I have noticed between the federal government and other sectors of society is a preoccupation with obligation.
 The bureaucracy of government sees itself as obligated to meet a higher standard.
 Mistakes are rarely tolerated and staff routinely strive to achieve the impossible; programs that will measurably create results with no risk.
 The goal is laudable but consider for a moment how difficult it is to achieve societal goals that are actually measurable in a 4-8 year term.
 Society changes, but it does so in decades and in ways that economists struggle to understand much less measure.
 The other side of the equation is risk and as my mother used to say; ” nothing ventured, nothing gained”, venture implies risk so if you are unwilling to risk being wrong for fear of unfavorable media attention, or just because you want to create the perfect solution, you are doomed to an eternity of cost overruns and mediocre results.

 I started this post with the statement, “good enough, is”.
 Early in my career, (decades ago now), I was working for the engineering group in a telecommunications firm, I was writing the project charter for a five-year multi-million dollar product transformation.
 Working with one of the executives articulating project principles, and he insisted that one of them should be “Good enough, is”.
 His rationale was that engineers were constantly almost finishing projects, and then thinking of better, more elegant solutions and restarting the entire effort.
 This constant pursuit of the very best was getting in the way of actually shipping a product.
 It struck me then as interesting, and worthy of consideration in realms beyond engineering and telecommunications.